 Cancer-Related Distress or Depression

-Multiple myeloma patients may experience a variety of difficult emotions.
-Anxiety and distress or depression can be provoked during diagnosis, assessments for response to therapy, treatment, and recurrence.
+patients may experience a variety of difficult emotions.
+Anxiety and distress or depression can be provoked during diagnosis, assessments for to therapy, treatment, and recurrence.
 Anxiety may increase pain, affect sleep, and cause nausea and vomiting.
 Distress is emotional, mental, social, or spiritual suffering leading to feelings of vulnerability, sadness, depression, panic, or isolation.
 Symptoms of distress and anxiety can include trouble focusing, muscle tension, trembling or shaking, dry mouth, and anger.

 - Talk to the doctor about getting some professional counseling and/or taking anti-anxiety or anti-depressant medication.